Accessibility Tools

 These developments, as well as larger-scale societal shifts towards a knowledge economy, point to a need for more innovative approaches to learning and teaching.
 With this in mind, the next edition of the European Learning & Teaching Forum will focus on how staff development can be (re-)designed to facilitate innovation in learning and teaching to create systemic impact on student learning, by delving into questions such as:

-Through a mix of plenary and parallel sessions, the Forum provides a platform for discussion and exchange of practice on how universities enhance, innovate and transform learning and teaching.
-The 2026 Forum will also include an exclusive preview of the work of EUA’s 2025 Learning & Teaching Thematic Peer Groups, comprised of universities from across Europe.
+Through a mix of plenary and parallel sessions, the Forum provided a platform for discussion and exchange of practice on how universities enhance, innovate and transform learning and teaching.
+The 2026 Forum also included an exclusive preview of the work of EUA’s 2025 Learning & Teaching Thematic Peer Groups, comprised of universities from across Europe.

 Gathering a wide range of learning and teaching professionals to exchange and discuss institutional practice and policy developments, the Forum is an ideal event for vice-rectors for academic affairs, deans, heads of learning and teaching centres, and management involved in learning and teaching.
 It also welcomes students, policy makers and other stakeholders in higher education.